Saugatuck MI is a Great Vacation Destination

 6495 Blue Star Hwy, Saugatuck, MI 49453

-If you love thrill rides, Saugatuck Dune Rides has a sandy roller coaster ride for you.
+If you love thrill rides and are looking for a unique way to experience the dunes, Saugatuck Dune Rides has a sandy roller coaster ride for you.

-This 40-minute ride is part thrill ride/part historic ride.
-Offering a great view of the dunes and some adventure along the way.
+This 40-minute ride is part thrill ride/part historic ride and offers great dunes views along the way.

-After you load up, your driver takes you on a ride that feels like part roller coaster, part tour.
+After you load up, your driver takes you on a ride that feels kinda like a junior roller coaster.

-The driver also doubled as a comedian/ tour guide, who shares with you the history of the area along with a lot of jokes.
+The driver also doubles as a comedian/ tour guide, sharing the history of the area and a lot of jokes.